wightsci/OneNoteUtilitiesGraph/docs/Update-ONElement.md

 ```

 ## DESCRIPTION
-Updates a specified element on a OneNote Page.
+Updates a specified element on a OneNote Page, identified by its ID.

 ## EXAMPLES